-Developing and scaling up sustainable models of Home Visiting programmes across Ireland so that the 12,400 children born into poverty each year in Ireland get the support they need to thrive in education, career and life is a key priority for ELI’s CERI.
-To achieve this, we have been developing a National Home Visiting Support Centre, which has the capacity to support the delivery of high quality evidenced-based sustainable models of Home Visiting and innovative emerging future orientated family home-based learning across Ireland.
-While a lot of progress has been made, it is a complex task in an everchanging policy and societal context to ensure that the structures, processes and training to enable high quality governance, accountability and implementation of home visiting programmes in different organisations across Ireland are in place and are working.
+Developing and scaling up sustainable models of Home Visiting programmes across Ireland so that the 12,400 children born into poverty each year in Ireland get the support they need to thrive in education, career and life is a key priority for ELI’s National Centre.
+To achieve this, we have been developing a National Home Visiting Support Centre, which has the capacity to support the delivery of high quality evidence-based sustainable models of Home Visiting and innovative emerging future-orientated family home-based learning across Ireland.
+While a lot of progress has been made, it is a complex task in an ever-changing policy and societal context to ensure that the structures, processes and training to enable high-quality governance, accountability and implementation of home visiting programmes in different organisations across Ireland are in place and are working.

 ParentChild+ National Home Visiting Training, Research and Support Centre, which supports the scaling up of ParentChild+ to other communities in a sustainable way and provides ongoing comprehensive support to ParentChild+ Managers, Coordinators and Home Visitors around the country.

 Home from Home Programme, a specially adapted home visiting programme for families living in homeless/emergency accommodation, which is ready for scaling up around the country in 2021-22

 Sláintecare Integration Fund: Prevention is Better than Cure: A Community Mothers Programme Development Project in collaboration with the HSE, Tusla, Katharine Howard Foundation and 10 Community Mothers sites across Ireland.
 Our goal is that every first-time parent in Ireland will be offered an updated home visiting programme.